gabfr/pns/readme.md

 ## Ready?
 Nice!

-After you are ready, you can start sendind notifications with our [simple app, that was made with love and needs attention](https://github.com/gabfr/pns-app).
+After you are ready, you can start sendind notifications with our [simple web app, that was made with love and needs attention](https://github.com/gabfr/pns-app).

 ## License